 The Credential Center, located in ED1-42, evaluates and processes records for fulfillment of credential requirements and recommends candidates for the intern and/or full PPS School Psychology credentials to the California Commission on Teacher Credentialing (CTC).
 It is recommended that candidates open a credential file their first semester in the program and simultaneously obtain their certificate of clearance.
 Once you begin a file with the Credential Center, the center periodically generates and sends to the candidate and program director individual candidate progress reports indicating course and other requirements that have been fulfilled, and those that need to be completed.
-All requirements for completion of the school psychology credential program (including Praxis Exam results) must be received by the Credential Center before a candidate is recommended for the school psychology credential to CTC.
+All requirements for completion of the school psychology program (including Praxis Exam results) must be received by the Credential Center before a candidate is recommended for the Pupil Personnel Services Credential in School Psychology to CTC.